michelpl/FrontLink/README.md

 # FrontLink

-This OpenCart module add a link to your frontend store in admin panel.
+This OpenCart module add a link to your frontend store in the admin panel.

 ## Compatibility